 After researching 30 air bikes, using 20 of them, and legitimately testing more than a dozen, we’ve determined that the Rogue Echo Bike is the best overall air bike on the market today.
 It also happens to be the official air bike of the CrossFit Games, making it a great choice for most home gym owners or even commercial gyms.

 But we know that many of you have different training goals, or just desire something different in a piece of home gym equipment than what the Echo offers.
+Our team at Garage Gym Reviews has personally used dozens of the best exercise bikes on the market.
+We use an in-depth equipment testing methodology to evaluate and rate bikes on factors such as:

 The Best Air Bikes